DevBehindYou/Atomic-Notes-Project/README.md

 - 👋 Hi, I’m @DevBehindYou
 - 👀 I’m interested in android development
-- 🌱 I’m currently learning flutter framework
+- 🌱 I’m currently learning flutter framework, firebase, supabase and UI/UX designing
 - 💞️ I’m looking to collaborate on different projects to encrease my EXP level
-- 📫 How to reach me can reach me from email: smallpppersonn@gmail.com
+- 📫 How to reach me can reach me from email: ashutoshsept20@gmail.com